curedao/docs/README.md

 ---
 description: >-
-CureDAO is an open, democratic, and meritocratic organization building.
-We're building a community-owned no-code digital health platform to accelerate the personalized, precision medicine of the future. 🚀 ️
+CureDAO is an open, democratic, and meritocratic organization building a community-owned no-code digital health platform to accelerate the personalized, precision medicine of the future. 🚀 ️
 ---
 ## tl;dr